devansh2905/cryptot/README.md

-It is a crypto price tracking script written in python 3.8 it works with wazirx api user can set a target amount for any crypto available in wazirx with respective name and can get an alert when the price goes high or low
+It is a crypto price tracking script written in python 3.8 it works with wazirx api user can set a target amount for any crypto available in wazirx with respective name and can throw an alert when the price goes high or low

 install the required pacages: